By Tasha Mesina, Cindra Grooming Products — Updated April 7, 2026

 Stress or Behavioral Habit

-Can Grooming Help Paw Licking?
+How Grooming Can Help Paw Licking

 - Remove allergens from the feet

-- Restore moisture balance to dry skin
+- Restore moisture balance

 - Prevent buildup between toes